Collaborative Learning for Cyberattack Detection in Blockchain Networks: Experimental Results and Performance Evaluation

 \subsubsection{Performance Analysis}

 Table~\ref{tab:real_result} presents the experimental results of the proposed CoL and the CeL with different participated LNs.
 We obtain the same trends as those of the simulation results.
-The results obtained by two and three learning models of both proposed CoL and CeL are slightly lower than those of the simulations at about 0.2\%.
+The accuracy results obtained by two and three learning models of both proposed CoL and CeL are slightly higher than those of the simulations at about 1\%.
 This is because each type of attack has different distributions of attack samples in a period of time.
-Table~\ref{tab:realsample} presents the number of samples of each class collecting in 15 minutes.
-In this table, we can observe that Class-1 has a very small number of samples during this period, this can lead to a low accuracy in statistics for this class and reduce the total accuracy of the model.
-However, our proposed CoL still has better performance than those of the CeL and LN-1 in the three LNs case (i.e., up to 0.8\% of accuracy, 2.3\% precision and 1.7\% recall).
-Overall, our proposed CoL always achieves the best performance with approximately 97.5\% accuracy, 95.7\% precision and 95\% recall with two LNs and 97.5\% accuracy, 96.2\% precision and 95.1\% recall with three LNs.
-These results demonstrate that our proposed CoL can detect attacks with higher accuracies for all participated LNs than those of CeL.
+Table~\ref{tab:realsample} presents the number of samples of each class collected in 15 minutes.
+In this table, we can observe that Class-1 and Class-4 have small numbers of samples during this period, this can lead to low accuracy in statistics for these classes and reduce the total accuracy of the model.
+However, our proposed CoL still has better performance than those of the CeL in LN-1 in the case of two LNs (i.e., up to 0.2\% accuracy, 0.3\% precision and 0.4\% recall).
+Overall, our proposed CoL always achieves the best performance with approximately 98.6\% accuracy, 95.43\% precision and 96.52\% recall with two LNs and 98.44\% accuracy, 97.14\% precision and 96.1\% recall with three LNs.
+These results demonstrate that our proposed CoL can detect attacks with nearly the same accuracies for all participated LNs as those of CeL.